ThioJoe/YT-Spammer-Purge/README.md

 [![Demo 1 Thumbnail]][Demo 1]

 (Takes you to YouTube, not embedded.
-See timestamps in video description.)
+See timestamps in the video description.)

 ## Screenshots